ctongfei/tab/docs/cli-ref.md

 ## `tab view`

-View tabular data from a data file, or a directory of partitions of data files.
+View tabular data from a data file in a rich CLI format, or a directory of partitions of data files.

 ```bash
 tab view $path [OPTIONS]